"Connection is not available, request timed out after 30000ms."

 Set up alerts on these.
 The three signals that demand immediate attention:

-"Connection is not available, request timed out after 30000ms"
+"Connection is not available, request timed out after 30000ms."

-This means the pool is exhausted.
+This is the pool drained error.
 All connections are busy and none freed up within the timeout window.
-Check for slow queries monopolizing connections, an undersized pool, or connection leaks.
-Start with the Actuator metrics, then look at active queries in PostgreSQL:
+The three usual suspects: slow queries monopolizing connections, an undersized pool, or connection leaks.

 Excessive connection churn (connections constantly being created and destroyed)